gmorpheme/scry/README.md

 You can specify either the `.scriv` bundle or the `.scrivx` project file.

-By default `scry`` extracts all paragraphs from the _draft_ folder of the project, stripping RTF controls and other artefacts of Scrivener styling and annotation.
+By default `scry`` extracts all content paragraphs from the _draft_ folder of the project, stripping RTF controls and other artefacts of Scrivener styling and annotation.
+Which is quite likely a serviceable plain text rendering of your draft work.

 Various command line flags are available to select other meaningful bits of text.
 For example: